LE Audio Stack

 MTU requirements

 The Basic Audio Profile (BAP) has a requirement that both sides shall support a minimum ATT_MTU of at least 64 on the unenhanced ATT bearer or at least one enhanced ATT bearer.
-The requirement comes from the preferred (or sometimes mandatory) use of GATT Write Without Response, and where support for Write Long Characterstic Value is optional in most cases.
+The requirement comes from the preferred (or sometimes mandatory) use of GATT Write Without Response, and where support for Write Long Characteristic Value is optional in most cases.

 LE Audio resources